 Using contacts efficiently can provide additional dexterity to robots while performing complex manipulation tasks [1], [2], [3].
 However, most robotic systems avoid making contact with their environment.
 This is mainly because contact interactions lead to complex, discontinuous dynamics and thus, planning, estimation, and control of manipulation require careful treatment of these constraints.
-As a result of these challenges, most of the classical control approaches are not applicable to control of manipulation systems [1], [4], [5], [6].
+As a result of these challenges, most of the classical control approaches are not applicable to control of manipulation systems [1], [4], [5], [6], [7].
 However, closed-loop control of manipulation tasks is imperative for design of robust, high-performance robotic systems that can effortlessly interact with their environments.

-In this paper, we consider tool manipulation where a robot can grasp an external tool that can be used to pivot an external object in the environment (See Fig. 1).
-As could be seen in Fig. 2, tool manipulation leads to multiple contact formations between the robot & a tool, the tool & an object, and the object & environment.
+In this paper, we consider tool manipulation where a robot can grasp an external tool that can be used to pivot an external object in the environment.
+As could be seen in Fig. 1, tool manipulation leads to multiple contact formations between the robot & a tool, the tool & an object, and the object & environment.
 It is easy to imagine that planning for tool manipulation needs to incorporate all constraints imposed by these contact formations.
 This makes planning for tool manipulation extremely challenging.
 Furthermore, the robot can not directly observe all the relevant contact and object states during tool manipulation.
 This imposes additional complexity during controller design.
 This makes tool manipulation a challenging, albeit extremely rich system to study closed-loop controller design for manipulation.
+We present design of planning, estimation, and control for tool manipulation using tactile sensing.
+The proposed tactile estimator makes use of the contact constraints for pose estimation while the MPC controller enforces the desired contact constraints along the manipulation trajectory.